-- 5.35 In line with the 2018 SHELAA, this 1,500 dwelling threshold has been selected to reflect the 2016 MHCLG minimum site size for considering proposals for new free-standing garden villages3.
+- 5.35 Site suggestions for development in the Open Countryside/Green Belt which are not directly adjoining an existing village development boundary or the urban area have only been considered 'potentially suitable' where it can be demonstrated that sites will provide a sufficient area of land to deliver a minimum of 1,500 homes.
+Sites disassociated from existing village development boundaries/urban areas which cannot demonstrate that they will deliver a minimum capacity of 1,500 dwellings have been considered as 'unsuitable' isolated rural housing, in line with paragraphs 83 and 84 of the NPPF 2023, and will not be considered further.
+Where a site promoter can evidence that key services and facilities (i.e. local shops, primary schools and public transport links) can be provided within a freestanding site of less than 1,500 dwellings, the Council may consider inclusion of sites below this threshold in further assessments. - 5.36 In line with the 2018 SHELAA, this 1,500 dwelling threshold has been selected to reflect the 2016 MHCLG minimum site size for considering proposals for new free-standing garden villages3.
 However, the Council does not consider that an otherwise isolated site of this capacity, will necessarily achieve a reasonable degree of self-containment and further MHCLG garden community prospectuses have indicated support for a higher threshold of 10,000 dwellings.
-The 2018 Garden Communities prospectus4 indicated that sites of 1,500 to 10,000 dwellings only being supported where these are "particularly strong in other aspects", such as delivering brownfield land, demonstrating exceptional quality or innovations or being in areas of particularly high housing demand. - 5.36 In reality, this means that sites may need to be larger than the 1,500 dwelling threshold to accommodate sufficient services and facilities or may need to demonstrate significant onsite infrastructure delivery to be of a size and location to truly support a sustainable community.
+The 2018 Garden Communities prospectus4 indicated that sites of 1,500 to 10,000 dwellings only being supported where these are "particularly strong in other aspects", such as delivering brownfield land, demonstrating exceptional quality or innovations or being in areas of particularly high housing demand. - 5.37 In reality, this means that sites may need to be larger than the 1,500 dwelling threshold to accommodate sufficient services and facilities or may need to demonstrate significant on-site infrastructure delivery to be of a size and location to truly support a sustainable community.
 At this stage, the role of identifying potential new settlements options is simply to provide a wider range of land options for further consideration in the Local Plan review.
-The use of the 1,500 dwelling threshold in the SHELAA is only a starting point for identifying such proposals and the merits of such sites will be examined further through the Local Plan review. - 5.37 It is also important to note that a very wide range of sites are identified as 'potentially suitable' in the SHELAA based on these criteria and there may be other constraints which emerge through consideration of the Council's evidence base.
-Potentially suitable sites will be further assessed through the site selection process that informs the Council's Local Plan Review Preferred Options consultation.
+The use of the 1,500 dwelling threshold in the SHELAA is only a starting point for identifying such proposals and the merits of such sites will be examined further through the Local Plan review. - 5.38 It is also important to note that a very wide range of sites are identified as 'potentially suitable' in the SHELAA based on these criteria and there may be other constraints which emerge through consideration of the Council's evidence base.
+Potentially suitable sites will be further assessed through the site selection process that informs the Council's Local Plan Review.
 This will include consideration of the Council's more detailed evidence base on policy constraints (e.g. Green Belt Study, Landscape Sensitivity Assessment, Rural Services and Facilities Audit), wider strategic evidence base documents (e.g. the GBHMA Strategic Growth Study) and further evidence of site specific constraints gathered through the site assessment process (e.g. Highways Authority views, Historic Environment Assessments, Sustainability Appraisals).